Certificate in Civic Leadership

-- A minimum of 1 Experiential Learning Immersion Program.
+- A minimum of 2 Experiential Learning Programs:

 - A Civic Leadership Portfolio.

 This certificate is not a freestanding degree program; in addition to fulfilling the certificate requirements outlined below, candidates will be required to complete successfully the degree program to which they have been admitted in order to receive this certificate.
 Upon completion, the certificate is awarded at the same time as the conferral of the student’s Rice degree, along with a formal notation on their academic transcript.

 The courses listed below satisfy the requirements for this certificate.
 In certain instances, courses not on this official list may be substituted upon approval of the certificate’s academic advisor, or where applicable, the Program Director.
 (Course substitutions must be formally applied and entered into Degree Works by the certificate's Official Certifier.)
 Students and their academic advisors should identify and clearly document the courses to be taken.

 |Total Credit Hours Required for the Certificate in Civic Leadership||12|